jonhare/COMP3204/cw/coursework2.md

 	java -jar SubmissionTester.jar path/to/MyConvolution.java path/to/MyHybridImages.java

 The tool doesn't perform any tests to check your code actually works correctly however, so you should check this yourself before submission of the files to handin!
+Note that when your code runs, it is executed in a restricted sandbox environment, and will throw errors if you try to read or write files, or access the network.

 Standard ECS late submission penalties apply.